 According to our social media ads study, Facebook is the number one platform that businesses invest a lot of money into.

-The average ad spend on Facebook has increased by 7,16% compared to last year, so Facebook is probably the safest place to start your social media ads journey.
+The average ad spend on Facebook has increased by 7.16% compared to last year, so Facebook is probably the safest place to start your social media ads strategy.

 Facebook offers detailed and multiple segmentation options, from location, interests, and job descriptions, to past activities and many more, so targeting the right audience for your ads should be easy-peasy.

 Here are some common examples of Facebook social media campaigns that go hand in hand with media ads: